-In June 2017, we completed our public offering, in which we sold 1.5 million shares of common stock.
+In June 2017, we completed our public offering, in which we sold 1.5 million shares of common stock (the "Public Offering").
 The shares were sold at a public offering price of \$5.00 per share for net proceeds of \$6.8 million after deducting underwriting discounts and commissions and related expenses.
 In July 2017, the underwriters exercised in full their option to purchase an additional 225,000 shares of common stock from us at a price to the public of \$5.00 per share.
-As a result of the exercise and closing of the option to purchase additional shares, total net proceeds from the public offering were approximately \$7.9 million after deducting underwriting discounts and commissions and related expenses.
-The Company also incurred \$715,173 in offering costs in connection with the public offering, which have been paid subsequent to June 30, 2017.
+As a result of the exercise and closing of the option to purchase additional shares, total net proceeds from the Public Offering were approximately \$7.9 million after deducting underwriting discounts and commissions and related expenses.
+The Company incurred a total of \$1,562,806 in issuance costs in connection with the Public Offering.